gianlucaromeo/book-tracker/README.md

 # book-tracker
-Easly keep track of the books you read!
+A Cross-platform app to keep track of the books you have read, are currently reading and more.